HyperJeanJean/TPW-TPI-Fixes/README.md

  - Optional: if you want to play with the bonus content from the North American version, copy the files from "TPI/Bonus content" into your installation folder

  - Optional: if you want to play on a 1080p monitor, you can copy the files from "TPI/1440x1080" into your installation folder, but be warned that this **WILL** have a negative impact on the game stability

+You can now launch the game.
+Remember to set your graphic settings to "high" and make sure the hardware renderer is enabled in the options for better graphics.

 ## Detailed list of changes